-We believe in creating community wide standards for the evaluation and curation of biological data.
+We believe in creating community-wide standards for the evaluation and curation of biological data.
+Our approach to standardizing genomics quality controls for WGS data follows the same philosophy, and together these frameworks cover the two most widely used sequencing modalities.
 As a result, we are open sourcing our quality control processing metrics for single cell RNA (scRNA-seq) sequencing data that make up our Unobio scoring algorithm.
 The purpose of this is to explain what we chose, why we chose it, and how we believe these evaluation metrics can support researchers to quickly evaluate single cell sequencing data.

 These quality control metrics and processing is free of charge to all researchers utilizing the Unobio platform.
 Simply upload your single cell RNA-sequencing data and you will receive the processed and quality controlled datasets.